juddormsby/png-job-scrape/README.md

 - Sometimes jobs temporarily return 404 but come back
 - Network issues might cause false failures
 - Jobs might be temporarily removed then reposted

-## GitHub Actions (Automated Daily Runs)

-A GitHub Actions workflow is included at `.github/workflows/scrape.yml` for automated daily runs.

-**Setup:**
-1. Push your code to a GitHub repository
-2. GitHub Actions will automatically run the scraper daily at 2 AM UTC
-3. Results are committed back to the repo (if enabled)
-4. Artifacts are saved for 30 days

-**To enable:**
-- The workflow file is ready - just push to GitHub
-- Can also manually trigger from GitHub Actions tab
-- Edit `.github/workflows/scrape.yml` to change schedule or settings

-**Benefits:**
-- Fully automated - runs without manual intervention
-- Only scrapes new jobs (fast, efficient)
-- Free on GitHub Actions (2,000 minutes/month)
-- Results automatically saved to repo

 ## Customization